Your First Visit

 When?
 8:50am and 11:05am

-8:50am Service: Holy Communion every week in a service led by Praise Team (contemporary music.)
+8:50am Service: Holy Communion is celebrated the first Sunday of every month in a service led by Praise Team (contemporary music.)

 10am Education Hour: Sunday School for ages 3 through adult.
 Welcome Table volunteers will tell you where to find classes for adults, youth and children.

 11:05am Service: Chancel Choir leads this more traditional service.
 Holy Communion is celebrated the first Sunday of every month.

 Heartland Hall: Join us for coffee in between the two services or grab a cup of coffee on your way to Sunday School class.
 Heartland Hall is located next to the Sanctuary.
 There are always people to visit with or things to learn about if you want to just hang out.

 Here is an easy way to hear why Grace Covenant (or GCPC) matters.
 We created the videos after asking a few church members what GCPC means to them.

 Start by watching these, but feel free to ask anyone you meet in our church why they joined or why they consider GCPC their spiritual home.